Kirchhundem: Sport

 For various sporting activities, a great number of sport clubs have been founded.

 Artificial turf fields have been built in Albaum, Brachthausen, Heinsberg, Kirchhundem, Oberhundem and Rahrbach.
 Gymnasia exist at the Gemeinschaftshauptschule Kirchhundem (triple gymnasium) and at primary schools in Heinsberg, Kirchhundem, Oberhundem and Welschen Ennest.
 Also, the TuS Silberg-Varste e.
 V. (gymnastic and sport club) has a gymnasium in Silberg.
 There is an athletics facility at the Gemeinschaftshauptschule Kirchhundem.
 The TC Rot-Weiß Kirchhundem (tennis club) owns tennis courts.

 Regular events

-Among the community's regular events are the shooting festivals held in all the bigger centres each year.
+Among the municipality's regular events are the shooting festivals held in all the bigger centres each year.

 In Kirchhundem-Silberg, each year on 1 May, the Großer Preis von Silbergstone ("Grand Prix of Silbergstone").
 This event is the origin of what is now the Europe-wide pastime of Bobbycar racing.

 Economy and infrastructure

 Transport

 With the Kirchhundem and Welschen Ennest stations, Kirchhundem lies on the Ruhr-Sieg railway, which runs between Hagen and Siegen.
 Furthermore, buslines of the Verkehrsbetriebe Westfalen-Süd (VWS, "Westphalia-South Transport Services") and Busverkehr Ruhr-Sieg (BRS, "Ruhr-Sieg Bus Transport") run to Lennestadt, Olpe and Hilchenbach.

-Bundesstraße 517 runs through the community.
+Bundesstraße 517 runs through the municipality.